SETU Carlow Data Protection Policy

 Data Protection Policy

-The Institute’s commitment to protecting the rights and privacy of the data subject are outlined at the link below.
+The University’s commitment to protecting the rights and privacy of the data subject are outlined at the following link.

-Details on the Institute’s Records Management and Retention Schedule can be found on the Institute’s website here »
+Details on the University’s Records Management and Retention Schedule can be found on the University’s website here »

 Subject Access Requests

-The procedure for submitting and processing Subject Access Requests can be found below.
+The procedure for submitting and processing Subject Access Requests can be found using the link below.

-Any further queries in relation to the GDPR or Data Protection can be addressed to the Institute’s Data Protection Oversight Group (e-mail email@example.com)
+Any further queries in relation to the GDPR or Data Protection can be addressed to the University’s Data Protection Oversight Group (e: GDPR.firstname.lastname@example.org)